dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 synth -top multiple_modules
 ```

-From the report generated, we can see that `sub_module1` has an AND gate, `sub_module2` has an OR gate, and the entire design has a total of 2 gates — 1 AND gate and 1 OR gate.
+From the report generated, it can be seen that `sub_module1` has an AND gate, `sub_module2` has an OR gate, and the entire design has a total of 2 gates — 1 AND gate and 1 OR gate.

 ![Synthesis report for multiple_modules](../images/image11.png)